Aeronautics Commission to Hold Awards Ceremony at State Capitol for 2019 State Aviation Art Contest Winners

-This year’s theme is “My Dream to Fly”.
-Artwork is judged, at least in part, for its creative use of this year’s theme in relation to the aviation world.
+The 2019 theme was “My Dream to Fly”.
+Artwork was judged, at least in part, for its creative use of this year’s theme in relation to the aviation world.

 POSTER CONTEST AGE CATEGORY DIVISIONS - All students attending home, private, charter or public school in Oklahoma in the following groups: All children in the age groups shown below are encouraged to participate in the contest, even if they are related to officials or employees of the FAI or any of its member organizations.